Advancing Ecological Restoration Through Faster and Better Permitting

 Our goal is to advance ecological restoration at scale, which requires bringing the nation’s environmental permitting process into the 21st Century.

-National environmental laws adopted over 50 years ago were designed to address widespread industrial contamination and habitat loss.
+National environmental laws adopted over 50 years ago were designed to protect public and environmental health from widespread industrial pollution and development that led to public health and ecological crises.

-They are landmark achievements for public health and better stewardship of the country’s land, water, air, and biodiversity.
-But complex regulatory changes and opaque agency procedures mean that environmental reviews and permitting are slower, more resource-intensive, and less effective—for all involved—at a time when it is critical to act quickly.
+These laws are landmark achievements for public health and better stewardship of the country’s land, water, air, and biodiversity.
+However, the accumulation of defensive, risk-averse, and procedural additions means that environmental reviews and permitting are slower, more resource-intensive, and less effective at a time when we need to act quickly to protect natural resources, communities, and infrastructure by restoring degraded ecosystems.

 Environmental reviews and permits can take years to obtain, even for the most environmentally beneficial projects.
-As a result, ecological restoration sites are often selected based on ease of permitting rather than restoration potential—ultimately sacrificing opportunities for the environmental gains the country needs to address climate change and biodiversity loss.
+As a result, the permitting process becomes a filter in identifying restoration sites, which is problematic as we need to select sites based on restoration potential—not the ease of permitting.

-These three strategies can improve the environmental review and permitting process, enhance coordination among agencies, and achieve better outcomes for all stakeholders.
+These three strategies can improve the environmental review and permitting process, enhance coordination among agencies, and achieve better outcomes for everyone.

 -

-Building on models like the Federal Permitting Council, task forces can identify bottlenecks, share best practices, and promote transparency in decision-making.
+Interagency coordination can be crucial in avoiding duplicative and sometimes conflicting recommendations—building on models like the Federal Permitting Council, interagency task forces and multi-agency review teams can identify bottlenecks, share best practices, and promote transparency in decision-making

 -